mtz8302/AOG_SectionControl_ESP32/README.md

 For the outputs use a driver like UDN2981(relais have common GND and UDN does +) or ULN2803 (relais have common + and ULN does GND)

+This code supports PCA9555 16 IO port expander.
+If you want to use MCP23017 you must edit the code at some places.

 Remark on non booting ESP32: they don't like raising input voltage when powering your step down 3,3V power source.
 To keep them in reset, put a 10uF electrolytic capacitor to reset - GND and another one EN - GND.
 So the enable and the reset pin will be LOW until power is stable.
 With this they will boot.